ilberpy/RTXNTC/docs/Renderer.md

 ## Source Code

 Material loading and transcoding happens in [`NtcMaterialLoader.cpp`](/samples/renderer/NtcMaterialLoader.cpp).
 Inference on Sample happens in [`NtcForwardShadingPass.hlsl`](/samples/renderer/NtcForwardShadingPass.hlsl) and it CoopVec/Slang version, [`NtcForwardShadingPass_CoopVec.slang`](/samples/renderer/NtcForwardShadingPass_CoopVec.slang).
 You can also see the shader permutations declared in the [`Shaders.cfg`](/samples/renderer/Shaders.cfg) file.
 Other source files don't really have any code that uses or implements NTC.

+## Inference on Feedback Mode

+The Inference on Feedback mode a variation of the Inference on Load functionality and is entirely implemented in the Renderer sample app.
+It relies on being able to decompress 2D parts or tiles of texture sets and then encode those tiles into BCn.

+In essence, Inference on Feedback implements a streaming virtual texturing system using Tiled Resources and with NTC texture sets as the data origin.
+There are several key parts in the implementation:

+1. The [`NtcMaterialLoader`](../samples/renderer/NtcMaterialLoader.cpp) component loads all NTC texture set data from disk and into VRAM, just as it would for Inference on Sample.
+It also prepares temporary textures for decompressing a single tile (up to 512x512 pixels) into all color channels, such as Base Color, Normals, Roughness, etc. Finally, for every used texture slot in every material, a `FeedbackTexture` object is created - it consists of a tiled resource used for sampling the texture, initially unmapped, and a sampler feedback resource.

+2. The [`NtcForwardShadingPass`](../samples/renderer/NtcForwardShadingPass.cpp) component is responsible for drawing geometry using all three supported modes (Inference on Load, Sample, Feedback).
+In the Feedback mode, it uses a special pixel shader [`ForwardShadingPassFeedback.hlsl`](../samples/renderer/ForwardShadingPassFeedback.hlsl) that samples the material textures assuming that some of their tiles may be unmapped, in which case it will try coarser mip levels until it finds a mapped tile.
+The pixel shader also records the texels that were (or would be) accessed by this sample operation in the corresponding sampler feedback resource.

+3. The main render loop in [`NtcSceneRenderer.cpp`](../samples/renderer/NtcSceneRenderer.cpp) uses the [FeedbackManager](../samples/renderer/feedbackmanager/src/FeedbackManager.cpp) component to read the sampler feedback and come up with a list of texture tiles that should be mapped and transcoded on the current frame.
+See the `ProcessInferenceOnFeedback` function.
+The texture tiles are then mapped, and the `NtcMaterialLoader` decompresses every tile from NTC into color textures and encodes them into BCn, storing the results in the tiles just mapped.

+4. The [FeedbackManager](../samples/renderer/feedbackmanager/src/FeedbackManager.cpp) component manages the tiled resources and processes the sampler feedback.
+It relies on the [RTXTS-TTM](https://github.com/NVIDIA-RTX/RTXTS-TTM) library - the Tiled Texture Manager from the [RTX Texture Streaming SDK](https://github.com/NVIDIA-RTX/RTXTS).
+RTXTS-TTM implements the logic that manages tile allocations and releases, and the `FeedbackManager` interfaces that library with DX12 through [NVRHI](https://github.com/NVIDIA-RTX/NVRHI).

+Depending on the scene, view and rendering algorithm, Inference on Feedback can achive significant memory savings compared to using fully mapped BCn textures, up to 6x in our testing - and that includes the compressed NTC textures being resident in video memory.
+There is some GPU and CPU overhead due to the sampler feedback being recorded during rendering and processed on the CPU on every frame; this overhead may be significant in the sample app that runs at several hundreds of frames per second, but less noticeable in games with more realistic performance.
+The implementation in the Renderer sample could also be optimized, for example by batching the transcoding of texture tiles, or by using a single sampler feedback resource for all textures in each material, or by streaming tiles of NTC latents on-demand.